Lightning-Universe/lightning-transformers/docs/source/quickstart.rst

    # Returns [{'label': 'LABEL_0', 'score': 0.545...}]

-You can also do prediction without a checkpoint:
+You can also run prediction using a default HuggingFace pre-trained model:

 .. code-block:: bash

    python predict.py +task=nlp/text_classification +x="Classify this sentence."

-And/or specify any backbone:
+Or run prediction on a specified HuggingFace pre-trained model:

 .. code-block:: bash